The Vigenère Cipher

 Key Takeaways

-- Security trade-offs: More robust than Caesar but breakable with statistical methods.
+- Security trade-offs: More robust than Caesar Cipher but vulnerable to statistical methods (e.g., Kasiski test).

 - Legacy: Foundational for understanding symmetric encryption and cryptanalysis.